dclenz/edge_usr/docs/chapters/tools/edge_cut.rst

 ..
 WARNING::
   CGAL installs its libraries in ``${CMAKE_INSTALL_PREFIX}/lib64`` (if you configured with default options this is ``/usr/loca/lib64``).
-On some systems, this is not one of the default search paths, which will lead linking errors when EDGE-CUT is built.
+On some systems, this is not one of the default search paths, which will lead linking errors when EDGEcut is built.
 The easiest way to fix this is to add this directory to your ``LIBRARY_PATH`` environment variable.

-EDGE-CUT
+EDGEcut
 ^^^^^^^^^^
-To build EDGE-CUT, simply invoke scons with no additional arguments:
+To build EDGEcut, simply invoke scons with no additional arguments:

 .. code-block:: bash